Jean-Pierre, Count of Montalivet: Restoration, later life, and legacy

 In 1814, after the Six Days' Campaign, Bachasson accompanied Empress Marie Louise all the way to Blois, and then retired to his property in Montmeyran.
 He returned to public life during the Hundred Days, and became Intendant General General of the Crown and a Peer.
 With the start of the Bourbon Restoration, he was denied peerage until 1819.
 He died in his Castle of Lagrange-Montalivet in Saint-Bouize.

 Montalivet Street in Paris, a Montalivet Square in Valence, Montalivet Avenue in Caen, Comte de Montalivet Street in Sarreguemines and the Montalivet Islands in Western Australia, are all named after him.

 Family

-He married Louise Françoise Adélaïde de Saint-Germain (Versailles, Yvelines, 13 January 1769 – Thauvenay, 10 March 1850), who was said to be a daughter of Louis XV of France - with whom she shared the same striking resemblance in the strongly marked Bourbon traits also found in other of his illegitimate offspring - by Catherine Eléonore Bernard (1740–1769), and had issue:
+He married Louise Françoise Adélaïde de Saint-Germain (Versailles, Yvelines, 13 January 1769 – Thauvenay, 10 March 1850), who was said to be a daughter of Louis XV - with whom she shared the same striking resemblance in the strongly marked Bourbon traits also found in other of his illegitimate offspring - by Catherine Eléonore Bernard (1740–1769), and had issue: